Top

 When the policyholder reasonably believed premiums were being paid, lapse claims deserve close scrutiny.

-Some policies allow reinstatement after lapse, even if death occurs shortly afterward.
-Others contain waiver provisions that suspend premium obligations due to disability or serious illness.
+Some policies allow reinstatement after lapse, even when death occurs soon afterward.
+Others include waiver provisions that suspend premium obligations due to disability or serious illness.

-Insurers do not always apply these provisions correctly.
+Insurers do not always apply these provisions correctly, which can make lapse denials improper.

 Elderly and Long Term Policyholders

-Many lapse disputes involve elderly policyholders who had coverage for years or decades.
-Courts often look closely at whether insurers took advantage of confusion, declining health, or administrative complexity when asserting lapse.
+Lapse disputes frequently involve older policyholders who maintained coverage for many years.
+Courts often examine whether insurers took advantage of confusion, declining health, or administrative complexity when asserting lapse.

 Does a Lapse Denial Mean the Claim Is Over?

-No. Lapse based denials are among the most frequently challenged life insurance denials.
-Many are reversed when notice defects, payment records, or insurer errors are uncovered.
+No. Lapse based denials are among the most commonly overturned life insurance denials.
+Many are reversed once notice defects, payment handling errors, or policy protections are uncovered.

 A lapse allegation is often just the insurer’s opening position.